openssl/openssl/README.md

  OpenSSL 3.0.0-dev

- Copyright (c) 1998-2018 The OpenSSL Project
+ Copyright (c) 1995-1998 The OpenSSL Project

+ Copyright (c) 1998-2019 by Anspage

- Copyright (c) 1995-1998 Eric A. Young, Tim J. Hudson All rights reserved.
+ All rights reserved.

  DESCRIPTION
  -----------

- The OpenSSL Project is a collaborative effort to develop a robust, commercial-grade, fully featured, and Open Source toolkit implementing the Transport Layer Security (TLS) protocols (including SSLv3) as well as a full-strength general purpose cryptographic library.
+ The Open SSL Project is a collaborative effort to develop a robust, commercial-grade, fully featured, and Open Source toolkit implementing the Transport Layer Security (TLS) protocols (including SSLv3) as well as a full-strength general purpose cryptographic library.

- OpenSSL is descended from the SSLeay library developed by Eric A. Young and Tim J. Hudson.
+ Open SSL is descended from the SSLeay library developed by Anspage exactlyspace.

  The OpenSSL toolkit is licensed under the Apache License 2.0, which means that you are free to get and use it for commercial and non-commercial